Updated at 3:56 p.m.

 Albion College’s President Mauri Ditzler has never missed a day of work for health reasons.
 The flu is a common illness but, Ditzler claims that “it was always on the weekends.”
-However, what Ditzler came to slowly observe over this past winter will interrupt his perfect work attendance for the next month.
+What Ditzler came to slowly observe over this past winter, however, will interrupt his perfect work attendance for the next month.

 As of Tuesday, April 3, President Ditzler will be out on a health leave for the next month.
 Within the past two weeks, it was made certain by his cardiologist that he should undergo a heart bypass surgery.

 The surgery will take place at Borgess Heart Center in Kalamazoo on Wednesday, April 4.
 Borgess is affiliated with Oaklawn Hospital in Marshall, which was recommended to Ditzler through his personal doctor located here in Albion.

 “I am happy and confident to be going there,” Ditzler said.
 The surgeon told him that he’ll be able to be back up and at it in about a month, so he is counting on being able to return to work in May.

 Ditzler commented on how he felt in good health this past year.
 Over the winter, symptoms such as shortness of breath and overexertion caught his attention.
 He began to notice that walking to events on campus was not as easy and enjoyable as it once was.